 Note that the rewards/next states are stochastic for the actions a1', a2' and a3'.
-Assume that the probabilities for the outcome of these actions are all equal.
+Assume that the probabilities for the outcome of these actions are all equal, and the discount factor γ is 1.

 Exercise 5.
 3-step SARSA algorithm